The Bankrate promise

 4. Fill out an official loan application

-Once you’ve narrowed down your preferred lender and loan offer, you’ll need to fill out an official loan application.
-Even if you went through a lender’s prequalification process, you will need to complete this step before your loan can be approved.
+Once you’ve narrowed down your preferred lender and loan offer, you must complete an official loan application.
+Even if you went through a lender’s prequalification process, you must complete this step before your loan can be approved.

 At this point, the lender will likely run a hard credit inquiry to access your full credit report.
-The lender will also want additional information that you didn’t include on your prequalification form.
+The lender will also want additional information you didn’t include on your prequalification form.
 If you’re applying with a co-signer, you’ll need to provide their information as well.

 You may need to provide the lender with copies of documents and information such as: